Invisalign – Ann Arbor, MI

 How Much Does Invisalign Cost?

-The cost of Invisalign is $3,900 in our office but it varies in other offices - usually in the range of $5,000-$6,000.
+The cost of Invisalign is $3,900 in our dental office but it varies in other dental offices - usually in the range of $5,000-$6,000.
 We invite you to shop around and then give us a call.
 We'll give you a written estimate for the cost of Invisalign when you visit us for your consultation.
 We’ll also help you explore ways that you might be able to fit your new, straighter smile into your budget.
 Ask about our financing options!

 Who Is a Good Candidate for Invisalign?